userGitHub34535/fetch-API-web-service/README.md

 Some links I used to troubleshoot https://stackoverflow.com/questions/69571770/unable-to-find-an-openapi-description

-9. After you've got the "ls" or "get" working, you can use commands such as get and post to interact with the API. e.g. post -h Content-Type=application/json -c "{"name":"walk dog","isComplete":true}" https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio N.b. this app uses an in-memory db.
+9. After you've got the "ls" or "get" working, you can use commands such as get and post to interact with the API. e.g. post -h Content-Type=application/json -c "{"payer":"DANON","TransactionPoints":4000}" https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-6.0&tabs=visual-studio N.b. this app uses an in-memory db.
 If the API app is stopped & restarted, the data that I posted to the app previously will not be there.